 With the rise of companies offering high-deductible plans, out-of-pocket costs for employees are skyrocketing.
 In fact, over the last five years, the number of workers with deductibles of at least $1,000 has risen by 17 percent.

 With the out-of-pocket burden falling more heavily on employees, savings accounts should become an important backup.
 But Americans aren’t particularly good at saving.
-The average health savings account (HSA) balance is about $2,500, and the median savings account balance is $5,200.
+The total average health savings account (HSA) contribution is about $2,800.

 In the event of a health crisis, those amounts are far from adequate.
-Deductibles for 2018 Marketplace plans can be as high as $7,350 for individuals.
-Deductibles for employees of small businesses average about $2,000.
+Deductibles for 2019 marketplace silver plans averaged $4,375.
+Deductibles for employees of small businesses average $2,132.
 And that’s just for direct costs such as copays.

 When you’re selling critical illness insurance, a couple of key questions can quickly emphasize the financial importance of having this coverage.
 Ask your clients: